 Ultimately, I was not given busy work at the ACLU but given invaluable opportunities to impact change.
 During my time at the ACLU, I created a podcast series so that our work can reach an even larger audience.
 I was given the tools and the resources to make this not only possible but also successful.
 Thus, I can honestly say that the ACLU-GA is a professional organization that truly values its fellows.
 I gained a wealth of knowledge and expertise during the six months of the fellowship.
 I would highly recommend this fellowship.
 More importantly, Andrea Young truly believes in professional development.
 She gave me many opportunities to grow and constantly checked in with me to ensure that I was walking away with the experience I needed to find another position in the policy world.
 After I wrapped my fellowship with HIA, Andrea hired me as a Policy Fellow and has been instrumental in helping me think about how I can use my degree to continue this work.

 I hope that Humanity in Action continues to work with the ACLU of Georgia.
 I know fellows will gain a wealth of knowledge and expertise.
 This experience has been invaluable to me as a person and a professional.
-I am truly thankful to Humanity in Action for giving me this opportunity.
+I am truly thankful to Humanity in Action and the donor who made this fellowship possible, the Malka Fund of the Jewish Communal Fund, for giving me this opportunity.